syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/toolbar.md

 </script>
 ```

-## Show/Hide the default toolbaritem
+## Show/Hide the built-in toolbaritem

-The PDF Viewer has an option to show or hide these grouped items in the default toolbar.
+The PDF Viewer has an option to show or hide these grouped items in the built-in toolbar.

 * **Show/Hide toolbaritem using toolbarSettings as in the following code snippet.**